-The UK generates almost £20bn of service exports from the creative industries, and is a net exporter in industries including music.
+The UK generates more than £21bn of service exports from the creative industries.
 Yet many believe there is unmet demand for more British creative goods and services.
-And according to the Government, 85 per cent of businesses believe exporting has led to growth they could not have got any other way.
+And according to the UK Government, 85 per cent of businesses believe exporting has led to growth they could not have got any other way.

 Visit https://www.export.great.gov.uk/ for the Government's services for exporters, both occasional and regular ones.
 If you're a creative small business, in particular, exporting may be a significant way to grow your business as discussed in this Guardian Small Business Network podcast.

 The Department for International Trade is a government body that works with businesses based in the United Kingdom to ensure their success in international markets, and encourages the best overseas companies to look to the UK as their global partner of choice.

 UK Export Finance also provides financial support for UK exporters.

 Below, is a sample of case studies of creative UK businesses that have been helped by Government teams in their efforts to secure overseas sales.

 On this page, you can also find a guide to doing business in China.